matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ## Multiprocessing

-- The processes communicate through a 'named pipe' (aka 'FIFO').
+- The processes communicate through a **named pipe** (aka FIFO).
 - A named pipe is a mechanism designed to support IPC among processes on the same host.

 ![Named Pipe](images/named-pipe.png "Named Pipe")

 - The system implements a FIFO as a temporary file.
-- Named pipe are quite similar in functionality to Unix Domain Sockets, also called 'local sockets':
+- Named pipe are quite similar in functionality to Unix Domain Sockets, also called **local sockets**:
     - Network sockets support communication between processes running on different hosts, whereas named pipes and local sockets do the same for processes running on the same host.
-- In the C code, the FIFO is 'written' and 'read' as if it were a regular disk file: the I/O API is the same.
+- In the C code, the FIFO is written and read as if it were a regular disk file: the I/O API is the same.

-### Multiprocessing Nginx Web Server
+### Multiprocessing nginx Web Server

 - Multiprocessing in production-grade software: the nginx web server.
 - www.nginx.com
     - The web server written in C.
     - nginx combines multiprocessing and non-blocking I/O as concurrency mechanism.
-- nginx, like any modern web server that relies on multiprocessing for concurrency, is a "pre-forking" server.
+- nginx, like any modern web server that relies on multiprocessing for concurrency, is a **pre-forking** server.
-    - nginx can be started as a 'system service' (at boot time) and is platform-natural.
+    - nginx can be started as a system service (at boot time) and is platform-natural.

 **nginx.conf**